Last updated on May 20th, 2021

 - They are non-sporulating, facultative anaerobes

-- These organism have simple nutritional requirements and MacConkey agar is used to isolate and differentiate organisms of Enterobacteriaceae family (Pink colored colonies of lactose fermenter-coliforms and pale colored colonies of Non lactose fermenter)
+- These organisms have simple nutritional requirements and MacConkey agar is used to isolate and differentiate organisms of the Enterobacteriaceae family (pink-colored colonies of lactose fermenter-coliforms and pale-colored colonies of the non-lactose fermenter)

-- Motility if present is by means of peritrichous (lateral) flagella.
-Motile by peritrichous flagella, except Shigella and Klebsiella which are non-motile
+- Motility if present is by means of peritrichous (lateral) flagella, except Shigella and Klebsiella which are non-motile.

-- Cytochrome C oxidase negative (enteric always negative-separates enterics from oxidase positive bacteria of genera Pseudomonas, Aeromonas, Vibrio, Alcaligenes, Achromobacter, Flavibacterium, Cardiobacterium which may have similar morphology.)
+- Cytochrome C oxidase negative (enteric always negative-separates enterics from oxidase-positive bacteria of genera Pseudomonas, Aeromonas, Vibrio, Alcaligenes, Achromobacter, Flavobacterium, Cardiobacterium which may have similar morphology.)

-- Cell contain a characteristic antigen, called the enterobacterial common antigen.
+- Cell contains a characteristic antigen, called the enterobacterial common antigen.